zoes-full-stack/portfolio/_includes/experience_all.md

 {:.note title="July 2017/2018"}

 - Assisted in organizing the camp
-- Contributed to the code
+- Contributed to the code development
 - Help mentor students in programming a raspberry pi robot via:
     - Inceptionv3 for image recognition
     - Epspeak for voice